Sign Up

 4. Identify signs of abuse.

-5. Describe what to do if you see signs of abuse.
+5. Describe actions to take if signs of abuse are suspected.

 Last Updated: